Busindre/ElasticSearch-Cacti/README-EN.md

 ###ElasticSearch Threads pool.

-Nodes not defined as clients only could show values on graphics that visualize threads that work as index, like generic, management, listener, get, search...
+Nodes not defined as clients can only show values on graphics that show threads working as indexes, like generic, management, listener, get, search...

 * Elastic node thread pool bulk.